Posted - November 3, 2015

 What an improvment.
 Remember what this looked like when the Sentry put that "abomination" on top of it?
 Let this location panel transition us from the New and Multiversal Avengers to the Crazy Avengers.
 As in, the S.H.I.E.L.D.
 Avengers and the Illuminati.
 These two groups are absolutely nuts.
 The end of the world is nigh and they're playing hide-and-seek.

 We come upon Amadeus Cho, a member of the Illuminati, trying to infiltrate S.H.I.E.L.D.
-Here he he is being pursued by War Machines.
-Ms. Marvel, the Invisible Girl and Hawkeye soon to follow.
+Here he is being pursued by War Machines.
+Ms. Marvel, the Invisible Woman and Hawkeye soon to follow.
 Oy!

 So those math squiggles in the panel, did they open a math book and copy them down?
 They're effective and artistically nice to look at.
 Meant to convey that Cho is smart.
 Book smart.
 Remember boys and girls, knowing post-graduate level math is no guarantee that you'll be able to pay the groceries.